 Filling out a form

-If you are a recipient of a Slate from your team, just login and from the Dashboard navigate to Incoming Slates, which will have a notification icon next to it if you do.
+If you are a recipient of a Flow from your team, just login and from the Dashboard navigate to Incoming Flows, which will have a notification icon next to it if you do.
 Press Edit to fill it out.

 And do not worry, recipients will receive an email as well, regardless of if they are an airSlate user or not, and regardless of whether they are your team member or not.

 Filling out the form is as simple as typing in the information required of you and placing your electronic online PDF signature where needed.